-Sino-Forest Donates \$2 million to Sichuan Earthquake Relief Effort
+Sino-Forest Donates US\$2 million to Sichuan Earthquake Relief Effort

-In June 2008, the Company announced plans to donate \$2 million in support of the relief and reconstruction efforts in China's Sichuan province following the devastating earthquake which hit the region on May 12, 2008.
+In June 2008, the Company announced plans to donate US\$2 million in support of the relief and reconstruction efforts in China's Sichuan province following the devastating earthquake which hit the region on May 12, 2008

-Sino-Forest Completed a Convertible Senior Notes Offering
+Sino-Forest Corporation Announces and Closes Convertible Senior Notes Offering

-In July 2008, the Company announced and closed an offering for \$300 million convertible senior notes (the "Notes") in the international markets.
-The Notes bear interest at a rate of 5.0% per annum, payable semi-annually and will mature on August 1, 2013.
-The Notes can be convertible into common shares of the Company at a conversion price of \$20.29 (Cdn\$20.32) per share, equivalent to a conversion rate of 49.2974 shares per \$1,000 principal amount of notes, subject to customary adjustments.
-The Company intends to use the net proceeds of the offering of approximately \$230 million, to acquire commercial plantation forests in the Fujian Province of the PRC; approximately \$15 million to lease land and plant with Jatropha trees, and the balance of the net proceeds will be employed for general corporate purposes.
+In July 2008, the Company announced and closed an offering for US\$300 million convertible senior notes (the "Notes") in the international markets.
+The Notes shall bear interest at a rate of 5.0% per annum, payable semi-annually and shall mature on August 1, 2013.
+The Notes will be convertible into common shares of the Company at a conversion price of US\$20.29 (Cdn\$20.32) per share, equivalent to a conversion rate of 49.2974 shares per US\$1,000 principal amount of notes, subject to customary adjustments.
+The Company intends to use the net proceeds of the offering as to approximately \$230 million, to acquire commercial plantation forests in the Fujian Province of the PRC; approximately \$15 million to lease land and plant with Jatropha trees, and the balance of the net proceeds will be employed for general corporate purposes.

 In August 2008, the Company announced the full exercise of the over-allotment option and subsequent closing of this transaction.
-Pursuant to the over-allotment option, the Company sold an additional \$45 million convertible senior notes.
+Pursuant to the over-allotment option, the Company sold an additional US\$45 million convertible senior notes.